E-CORONA/data/README.md

 - city VARCHAR2(128) - city
 - punkt VARCHAR2(1024) - point
 - pcr_date VARCHAR2(256)) - pcr date

-## General questions

-1. What is the general purpose of the project?
-2. Which type of information can retrieve any user(Patient,Admin,Institutions)?
-3. How can the patient be sure that he will be served by a highly qualified doctor?
-4. Is it possible to gather information to create infographics?
-5. How can patients get answers to general questions?
-6. What are the main functions that a patient is allowed to do?
-7. What kind of information can users see about doctors?
-8. What kind of information can users see about medical centers?
-9. Where can the user display the list of tests and consultation he registered before?
-10. From how many modules does the project consist and what are them?
-11. What is the importance of the project?
-12. Who are the users of the website?
-13. Generally, what kind of services the website suggests for doctors, medical centers and patients?
-14. How would this project ease the work of medical centers and doctors?
-15. Are there any websites with similar services in Kazakhstan?

 ##  Functionalities and Features of the project
 ![Use-Case Diagram](SmellsLikeTeamSpirit-UseCase-UML.png)